 freshest regional specialties at local farmers markets and grocery stores.
 And, we’ve experienced Italy on a remarkably affordable budget.

-Travel in Italy is not cheap.
-Rooms under $100 are becoming rare in Rome, Florence, and Venice, and the scarcity of hostels throughout Italy means expensive beds for independent budget travelers.
+Travel in Italy is not cheap since the conversion to the Euro.
+Rooms under $100 are becoming rare in Rome, Florence, and Venice, and the relative scarcity of hostels throughout Italy means expensive beds for independent budget travelers.
 So why not consider

 camping?
 Italy’s campeggios offer huge savings in costs, easy access to popular destinations, tranquil surroundings, and unique opportunities to experience local culture.

 The cost difference between tent and hotel room is astounding.
 With a campsite as our room for the night, our total daily expenses plummeted to about $50-$60 a day for two.
 When we stayed in hotels, our overall budget